List of Coronation Street characters introduced in 2017: Summer Spellman

 Billy's confession exposed his role in an armed robbery in Preston.
 Sixteen years earlier, he and another man had robbed a petrol station at gunpoint and crashed into another car as they made their escape.
 Although Billy was now a reformed character, he still carried the guilt.
-When it was identified as the crash that killed Peter’s sister Susan Barlow (Joanna Foster), Peter got revenge on Billy by contacting Geraldine and advising her that Summer wasn't safe.
+When it was identified as the crash that killed Peter's twin sister Susan Barlow (Joanna Foster), Peter got revenge on Billy by contacting Geraldine and advising her that Summer wasn't safe.
 Summer, expecting to meet a concerned Geraldine, was picked up by Todd who whisked her off to a town by the sea until the situation with Billy blew over.
 Their disappearance caused Geraldine to report Todd to the police for abducting Summer, leading to a manhunt.

 After laying low at a B&B for four weeks, masquerading as father and daughter, Todd and Summer were found by the police.
-As a distraction, Todd punched one of the police officers thus allowing Summer to flee and meet up with Billy and Todd’s mother Eileen Grimshaw (Sue Cleaver).
+As a distraction, Todd punched one of the police officers thus allowing Summer to flee and meet up with Billy and Todd's mother Eileen Grimshaw (Sue Cleaver).
 Summer then moved back into the flat with Billy as they waited for Todd to get in touch.

 The next few months were no less turbulent for Summer.
 Following a fall off a cliff during a showdown with Peter regarding Susan's death, Billy was in a wheelchair and in no position to look after Summer.
 He did recover, but was in constant pain which he made every effort to hide from her.
 Summer was able to see Geraldine off, throwing her support behind Billy as her legal guardian.
 She saw it as her job to help Billy through his troubles, and ran herself ragged doing all the household chores until he got better.
 When she fell behind at school, her teacher met with Billy and Geraldine and Billy was persuaded to give Summer temporarily over to her grandparents.
 Unaware of Billy's painkiller addiction, Summer did not accept the situation until she had a confrontation with her guardian in the flat, where Billy was drugged-up on heroin and harshly told her to go and live with Geraldine.
 Instead of her grandparents', Summer went to stay with Eileen and her husband Pat Phelan (Connor McIntyre), wanting to stay close to Billy.